Cobordism categories and moduli spaces of odd dimensional manifolds: Surgery on Manifolds Equipped with a Lagrangian Subspace

 \section{Surgery on Manifolds Equipped with a Lagrangian Subspace}

-In this section we develop some technical results about surgery on manifolds that will be useful later on in Sections \ref{section: surgery on objects below the middle dimension} and \ref{section: surgery on objects in the middle dimension}.
-Without loss of continuity, the reader could skip this section and come back to it when used in the proofs of the main theorems.
-For what follows, let $M$ be a closed, $2n$-dimensional, oriented manifold and let
+In this section we develop some technical results about surgery on manifolds that will be needed in Sections \ref{section: surgery on objects below the middle dimension} and \ref{section: surgery on objects in the middle dimension}.
+Without loss of continuity, the reader can skip this section and come back to it when its results are used.